How To Use The Metro In Mexico City

 Each ride on the Mexico City Metro costs just 5 Pesos.

-You can top up your MetroCard at the Metro or MetroBus Stations.
-If you have a local sim you can also top it up using the Mercado Pago app.
+You can top up your MetroCard at the ticket office in the Metro stations or using the machines at the MetroBus Stations.
+If you have a local sim, you can also top it up using the Mercado Pago app.

 Topping up my Mexico City MI Card at the local MetroBus station: